ChainAgnostic/CAIPs/CAIPs/caip-13.md

 ## Abstract

 In CAIP-2 a general blockchain identification scheme is defined.
-This is the implementation of CAIP-2 for Polkadot chains.
+This is theimplementation of CAIP-2 for Polkadot chains.

 ## Motivation